danieljosephbaker/danieljosephbaker/README.md

    ▶️ B.S. in Economics and Applied Statistics from the University of Michigan

-   ▶️ Interested in data analytics, data engineering, and cloud infrastructure
+   ▶️ Interested in data analytics, data engineering, cloud infrastructure, and cybersecurity

 #### Skills: